J. Lee Thompson: Social Realist films

 Thompson's fourth film as director The Weak and the Wicked (1954), portrays the lives of women in prison and is based on memoirs by Joan Henry, who became Thompson's second wife.
 Thompson wrote the script, again in collaboration with Anne Burnaby.
 It starred Glynis Johns and Diana Dors and was a hit at the box office.
 The success of the film greatly added to Thompson's prestige and he began to be regarded as one of the leading directors in the country.

 Thompson was loaned to Rank Films to direct a Jack Buchanan comedy, As Long as They're Happy (1955), co-starring Dors and An Alligator Named Daisy (1955), also starring Dors, along with Donald Sinden.
+Thompson said "he didn't like the subjects" of their film "but here was the opportunity to work with another worldbeater - Jeannie Carson."
 He returned to ABPC and the theme of female prisoners in Yield to the Night (1956), an anti-capital punishment tale with Diana Dors as the condemned prisoner.

-Thompson later said the "pattern" of his ABPC films was "two pieces of tepid rubbish for one decent project - if I could persuade Robert Clark, who was head of production.
+Thompson later said the "pattern" of his ABPC films was "two pieces of tepid rubbish for one decent project – if I could persuade Robert Clark, who was head of production.
 He used to wring his hands when I insisted.
 'Okay,' he'd finally say.
 'Do it if you must.
 But it won't make money.'
 I admired him for that really.
 He did give you a bit of a chance."

 The Good Companions (1957) was lighter fare, based on a book by J. B. Priestley.
 According to one obituary Thompson "made excellent use of the CinemaScope screen, assembled a fine supporting cast and, with zestful choreography... came up with one of the few successes in a genre for which the British cinema was not noted."

 Woman in a Dressing Gown (1957), with Yvonne Mitchell, Anthony Quayle and Sylvia Syms and written by Ted Willis, deals with the collapse of a 20-year marriage.
+It was a major critical and commercial success, one of the most popular at the British box office in 1957.
+Several modern critics have cited it as a prototypical version of Kitchen sink realism and precursor to the British New Wave.
+It won the 1958 Golden Globe Award for Best English-Language Foreign Film.